New Brunswick New Democratic Party: Origins and early history

-The New Brunswick NDP traces its roots to the Fredericton Socialist League, which was founded in 1902.
-Prominent leaders included the poet and publisher Martin Butler and educator Henry Harvey Stuart, who formed a Fredericton local of the new Socialist Party of Canada in 1905.
-The SPC had branches in several parts of the province prior to the First World War.
+The origins of the New Brunswick NDP can be traced back to the establishment of the Fredericton Socialist League in 1902.
+Prominent leaders within the movement included poet and publisher Martin Butler, as well as educator Henry Harvey Stuart, who formed a Fredericton local of the new Socialist Party of Canada in 1905.
+The SPC had several branches in the province prior to the First World War.
 Stuart was later a supporter of independent labour candidates, who had two successful candidates in Northumberland County in the 1920 provincial election.
-Another nine Farmer candidates were also elected that year.
+Additionally, nine Farmer candidates were elected that year.
 A strong believer in building alliances among the province's social movements, Stuart was later an influential figure in the Co-operative Commonwealth Federation to the time of his death in 1952.

 The Co-operative Commonwealth Federation (CCF), a social-democratic and democratic socialist federal political party, was organized at Calgary in 1932.
 A detailed platform, known as the Regina Manifesto, was adopted the following year.
 In New Brunswick, supporters of the new party convinced the New Brunswick Federation of Labour to sponsor a founding convention for the New Brunswick Section of the CCF.
 This took place at Moncton in June 1933, with party leader J.S.
 Woodsworth in attendance.
 Harry Girvan of Coal Creek was elected president.

 The New Brunswick CCF was slow to become established on the provincial political scene.
 It ran only one candidate in the 1939 election, Joseph C. Arrowsmith in the riding of Saint John City, winning 712 votes.
 The fortunes of the New Brunswick CCF rose in tandem with growing expectations for postwar social reform and the rising fortunes of the national CCF, including the election of the CCF in Saskatchewan in 1944.
 Under the leadership of J. A. Mugridge, a trade unionist and the chief electrician at the Saint John Drydock and Shipbuilding Company, the CCF won 11.7 percent of the vote in New Brunswick's 1944 provincial election.
 The best results were in Edmundston, Saint John, and Moncton, which had large numbers of union members.
 In that election, the CCF described itself as "the People's Party", running on a twelve-point program that included public ownership and full development of all natural resources including electricity, oil and gas and other public utilities.

 The 1944 election proved to be an electoral high-point for the CCF in New Brunswick.
 A combination of anti-CCF propaganda, the increasing adoption of somewhat progressive policies by the New Brunswick Liberals and Conservatives, and a general trend of post-war decline for the CCF nationally all contributed to weaken the New Brunswick CCF in the 1948 provincial election.
 This time under Arrowsmith's leadership, they received half the votes they had won in 1944 and again won no seats.
 In the 1952 provincial election, the CCF ran only 12 candidates and received only 1.3% of the vote and no seats.
 The CCF ran no candidates in the 1956 and 1960 provincial elections.